-Wednesday of the Thirty-first Week
+Wednesday of the Thirty-third Week

 in Ordinary Time